zalewskaewa7/Instagram_clone/README.md

 ## Instagram _clone

 Web applicatiom is a clone login and registration page.
-Write with React and Laravel.
+Writed with React and Laravel.